Port Charlotte High School: Hurricane Charley

 On August 13, 2004, Hurricane Charley brought devastation to the Port Charlotte region.
 Although Port Charlotte High School suffered only minor damage from the hurricane, other regional high schools suffered significant damage.
 In the aftermath, Port Charlotte High School shared its facility with the students of Charlotte High School, with Port Charlotte High School students attending morning class and Charlotte High School students attending in the evening.
 Later in September, Hurricane Frances and Hurricane Jeanne prompted Charlotte County Schools to be closed once again.
-In total, the three hurricanes caused students to miss 13 days of school during the 2004–2005 school year, requiring make-up days that infringed on student and staff days-off.
+In total, the three hurricanes caused students to miss 13 days of school during the 2004–2005 school year, requiring make-up days that infringed on students' and staff members' days off.

 Westboro Baptist Church protest

 Port Charlotte High School has a Gay-Straight Alliance club, and the first meeting of the group on campus was organized by then-student Asher Levine.
-The club had previously faced backlash on campus by the student-led organization, Teens Against Gays, and members of the group wore shirts with their club name on it on campus to show opposition to the club.
+The club had previously faced backlash from the student-led organization Teens Against Gays, and members of the group wore shirts bearing the club's name to show opposition to it.
 On December 19, 2005, the club attracted protestors from the recognized hate group Westboro Baptist Church of Topeka, Kansas.
-Levine asked students to wear all-white to symbolize peace, and he passed out fliers about hateful language and bullying statistics in schools in spite of the administration prohibiting counter-protests.
+Levine asked students to wear all-white to symbolize peace, and he passed out fliers about hateful language and bullying statistics in schools despite the administration prohibiting counter-protests.

-The Westboro Baptist Church protestors were prohibited from coming onto school grounds, but were allowed to picket across the street from the school and additional officers were brought to campus in anticipation of the protest.
-The protestors stomped on an American flag and held signs saying that God hates gay people and American soldiers for defending a gay-friendly country.
-Counter-protesters met the protestors outside the school and outnumbered the protestors around fifty to twenty-five, however it was an extremely small representation of the student body of more than 2,000, and some other students were laughing at the situation and attempting to record it.
-Levine expressed disappointment with the incident afterward, saying that "among the student body, it was just more of a freak show" and "it wasn't the alliance I was looking forward to."
+The Westboro Baptist Church protestors were prohibited from entering school grounds but were allowed to picket across the street from the school, and additional officers were brought to campus in anticipation of the protest.
+Counter-protesters met the protestors outside the school and outnumbered the protestors around fifty to twenty-five.
+Levine expressed disappointment with the incident afterward, saying that the support from the student body was not what he had hoped for.
 The Gay-Straight Alliance ceased to exist at PCHS for several years, but was later revived.